Our research

 Isabelle Migeotte – Principal Investigator Research Associate F.N.R.S (imigeott@ulb.ac.be)

-Isabelle is a MD PhD from Université Libre de Bruxelles, certified in Internal Medicine and Medical Genetics.
-She trained in Developmental Biology with Kathryn Anderson in Sloan-Kettering Institute in NYC.
-She is a FNRS Research Associate and Principal Investigator at IRIBHM since 2012, focused on understanding the cellular mechanisms of mouse embryo morphogenesis around gastrulation.
-In parallel, she is consultant at the ULB Centre of Human Genetics, with clinical (medical genetics consults) and research (diagnostic techniques/ gene discovery in clinical cohorts) interests.
+I received a MD PhD from Université Libre de Bruxelles, and certified in Internal Medicine and Medical Genetics.
+I trained in Developmental Biology with Kathryn Anderson in Sloan-Kettering Institute in NYC.
+I became a FNRS Research Associate and Principal Investigator at IRIBHM in 2012.
+My laboratory focuses on the cellular mechanisms regulating morphogenesis of the mouse embryo and its extra-embryonic membranes.
+In parallel, I teach genetics to bachelor students in medicine and biomedical sciences and am a consultant at the ULB Centre of Human Genetics, with clinical (medical genetics consults) and research (diagnostic techniques/ gene discovery in clinical cohorts) interests.

 Alumni: